cggh/panoptes/documentation/importdata/addrefgenome.rst

 ~~~~~~~~~~~~~~~~~

 Modify the reference genome settings:
   1. Click on the |buttonedit| icon left of the label "**Reference genome**"
   2. Click non the button "Edit Settings" in the popup.
      (see :ref:`data-import-settings`)

 Edit the chromosome definitions:
   1. Click on the |buttonedit| icon left of the label "**Reference genome**"
   2. Click non the button "Edit Chromosome definition" in the popup.

 Import the source data:
-  Importing a dataset from source the data to the server database does not happen automatically, and has to be initiated by the user.
+  Updating a dataset from source the data to the server database does not happen automatically, and has to be initiated by the user.
   Click on the |buttonrun| icon left of the dataset label to initiate this import.
   (see :ref:`importdialog`).